CheeseCake87/CheeseCake87/markdown/2023-08-24_sqlalchemy-queries-to-jsonable-friendly-dicts.md

 ```

 As of Flask 1.1, I believe; you have been able to simply return a
-dict from a route, which will be converted to JSON response.
+dict from a route, which will be converted to a JSON response.

 Here's an example: